hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

 ![Ogg Example 1]({{site.baseurl}}/assets/img/2019-10-22-ogg-theora2.jpg)

-In addition to sync problems in the described first section, we present sync problems with `ogg_stream_pageout`
+In addition to sync problems in the described first section, we present sync problems with `ogg_stream_pageout`.

 ### Page Contains an Incomplete Packet
-When we block 8, we find a page with invalid granule; consequently, we need to sync the next page to obtain the complete packet.
+When we buffer block 8, `ogg_stream_packetout` reveals the page has the beginning of the packet.
+We need to sync the next page to obtain the complete packet.

-### No Keyframe Found in the Ogg Page
+### No Keyframe Found
-In file block 5 or 6, the page have an offset greater than 1.
+In file block 5 or 6, the pages have an offset greater than 1.
 Theora define granulepos as keyframe granule|offset frame.
 Although libtheora only provides a keyframe check for the packet, you can discern the keyframe with ogg page granule only.

 In the code below, the backtracking algorithm finds all beginning ogg sections started in current buffer and follows data to return a valid complete ogg packet.
 The code tests ogg packets.
-This code assume the keyframe is contained within one ogg page.
+This code assumes the keyframe is contained within one ogg page.
 ```c++
 // Backtrack to find the keyframe
     // Keyframes seem to reside on their own page